top of page

 Ext6%2C%20Team1_edited.jpg

-Using the skills and training learned in the classroom during exercises, CERT Members can assist their family members and others in their neighborhood or workplace following an emergency incident when professional 1st responders are not immediately available to help.
+Using the skills and training learned in the classroom during exercises, Teen CERT Members can assist their family members and others in their School or neighborhood following an emergency incident when professional 1st responders are not immediately available to help.

 CERT Members also are encouraged to support emergency response agencies and community organizations by taking a more active role in emergency preparedness projects in their community.